cowtowndusty/cpnt262-a5/README.md

+# Dynamic Image Gallery

+## Repository Owner & Maintainer: [Dustin Shulz](https://github.com/cowtowndusty)

+- [GH Repo](https://github.com/cowtowndusty/dynamic-image-gallery)

+- [Deployed Heroku URL](https://dynamic-image-gallery.herokuapp.com/)

-# A dynamically generated image gallery and single image endpoint via JSON data from MongoDB utilizing fetch and deployed to Heroku.
+A dynamically generated image gallery and single image endpoint via JSON data from MongoDB utilizing fetch and deployed to Heroku.

 The navbar will take you to gallery, a mock registration and login page.

 You can find the single image landing page @ https://dynamic-image-gallery.herokuapp.com/images/

 A custom 404 page will display when you attempt to enter any non-existent endpoint.

-## Repository Owner & Maintainer: [Dustin Shulz](https://github.com/cowtowndusty)

-- [GH Repo](https://github.com/cowtowndusty/dynamic-image-gallery)

-- [Deployed Heroku URL](https://dynamic-image-gallery.herokuapp.com/)

 ## Attributions: